Maria Thattil: Early life and education

 Maria Thattil is an Indian Australian woman.
-She was born in in Melbourne after her parents migrated from India to Australia in the 1980s or early 1990s.
+She was born in in Melbourne after her parents emigrated from India to Australia in the 1980s or early 1990s.
 Her father is from Kerala and her mother from West Bengal.

 She went to a private girls' school, and was bullied growing up, and thought that she would have to rid herself of her Indian identity in order to blend in as an Australian.
 As a teen, she took performing arts classes at Stage School Australia.

 She has two degrees: a bachelor's degree in applied science, majoring in psychology, from RMIT and a Master of Management (Human Resources) from the University of Melbourne in 2017.
 She had intended to become a clinical psychologist, but halfway through the psychology honours program, felt that it was not right for her.
 After working in fashion retail for two years and enjoying managing a team, she had changed course to management.
 She did night classes till 9:45pm Mondays to Fridays, and worked retail every weekend for two years.

 Thattil was nominated for a Harvard fellowship program, which she turned down after deciding that her focus would go wider than the business world.